Personal data is information relating to an identifiable living individual. Whenever personal data is processed, collected,

 - Who it needs to be shared with.

 - How we will destroy it once it is no longer lawful or necessary to keep it.

-for processing your personal data, our retention periods for that personal data, and who it will be shared
+your personal data, our retention periods for that personal data, and who it will be shared with.

-purposes across different services, allowing data to be moved, copied or transferred easily from one IT
+across different services, allowing data to be moved, copied or transferred easily from one IT environment to another

 - The right to object - a right for you to object to certain processing and marketing.

 - Rights in relation to automated decision making and profiling.